crystal-valdez/COVID-19-Mortality-and-Socioeconomic-Factors/README.md

 # Final-Papiha-Alana-Crystal-Deweena
 Final Project with Papiha, Alana, Crystal and Deweena

+Note on tmap:
+- The tmap for some of us worked in the code but others needed to do additional steps for it to work, if faced with an error these steps may help:
+- Downloading the sf package had some issues.
+Things that can help if the tmap doesnt work:
+1) Updating brew on terminal, then downloading stars, sf, rgeos and tmap
+2) There can be an error that says R needs sf 1.0.8 for stars and tmap to load, in that case when installing stars some of us selected the 4th option to only download the sf related packages and not the CRAN - which we think worked.

 Task 1 - Get data from Novel Coronavirus COVID-19 API - Alana

 Task 2 – Use “wbstats" package to obtain data. - Crystal